wbswbs/git_the_right_way/README.md

-# Git - The Right Way
+# Git - How to use

 Git Tutorial, Best Practices and Recipes